PwC: Petrobras Brazil

 In 2015, the Bill & Melinda Gates Foundation of Microsoft founder Bill Gates sued oil company Petrobras and accounting firm PwC's Brazil arm over investment losses due to corruption at the Brazilian oil company.
 The filings also alleged that PwC's Brazil affiliate, PricewaterhouseCoopers Auditores Independentes, played a significant role by attesting to Petrobras financial statements and ignoring warnings.

-Australia
+Gay marriage in Australia

 In 2016, Luke Sayers, then CEO of PwC Australia, had the firm prepare a report projecting the excessive cost of a plebiscite on gay marriage.
 Mark Allaby, a senior executive at PwC, left the board of the religious lobbying organisation Australian Christian Lobby, a group campaigning against same-sex marriage, following public outrage and pressure from PwC Australia.

+Centro Properties Group

-In 2007, shopping center giant Centro understated its liabilities by more than $3 billion and almost collapsed when it was unable to refinance its debt during the global financial crisis.
+In 2007, shopping center giant Centro understated its liabilities by more than $3 billion and almost collapsed when it was unable to refinance its debt during the 2008 financial crisis.
 PwC was Centro's auditor and admitted negligence.
 In 2012, Centro and PwC paid a $200 million settlement to resolve the shareholder class action, the largest ever in Australia.

-In 2023, it was revealed that a former PwC partner had been leaking confidential government tax plans to the firm.
-Among some of the data that the partner leaked included new taxation rules including rules on closing loopholes which allowed multinational companies to pay tax.